lopopolo/hyperbola/README.md

 ## Building Images with Ansible

-Ansible + Vagrant + Packer can be used to build images for hyperbola-wiki.
+Ansible + Vagrant + Packer can be used to build images for hyperbola-app.